Senior Director, Graduate Business Programs

 Introduction

 The College of Business Administration offers the MBA degree designed for working professionals.
-There are three areas of emphasis/specialization in the MBA Program.
+There are five areas of concentration in the MBA Program.
 The purpose, admission requirements, program requirements, and options are described in the pages that follow.
 The part-time MBA program (MBA) serves the educational requirements of working professionals who recognize the need to continue to build their careers.

 In addition, eight dual degree programs are available.
 Students may apply for separate admission to the Loyola Law School and earn the JD/MBA degree or apply to the Seaver College of Science & Engineering to earn an MBA and MS.